Billy Joel reveals he's going to be a dad again at age 68

 The Piano Man will soon be the Piano Dad — again!

-Billy Joel confirmed to TODAY that he and wife Alexis Roderick are expecting their second child together.
+Billy Joel confirmed to TODAY that he and wife Alexis Joel are expecting their second child together.

 Billy Joel, 68, announces he will be a dad againPlay Video - 0:26